 Whilst a lot of the accommodation is priced according to sea views and locality (as opposed to the quality of what you get) the white sandy beaches and fantastic snorkeling make it worth it.
 Its diverse underwater world also make it a better value for money island off the east peninsula, particularly compared to Redang and Tioman.

 The Perhentians are not perfect- some coastal walkways are dilapidated or neglected and the islands are still learning to deal with waste disposal (although the problem is not half as bad as what I’ve seen on some Thai islands.)
 But this is the human effect of the island.
 The nature is very much perfect and in abundance.

 I‘ve had two blissfully enjoyable long-weekend getaways to the Perhentian Islands.
-It’s an ideal mini vacation from Kuala Lumpur and a great beach retreat.
+It’s an ideal mini staycation from Kuala Lumpur and a great beach retreat.

 Planning a trip?
 Here are my top 10 tried and tested ways to maximise your time on the islands.

 The monsoon hits the Perhentian islands from the beginning of November to the end of January.
 Therefore the mainland jetty closes, as do the resorts.

 But either side of these months is the low season, in February, March and October.
 Both times I visited the Perhentians in mid-October and it was perfect.
 Apart from virtually having pick of the bunch in term of accommodation options, they were also cheaper.
 Both islands were relatively quiet with fewer visitors, meaning more tranquillity and secluded beaches to enjoy.